jasujm/enhanced-enum/docs/enhancedenumlib.rst

 The library needs a way to map a label enumerators to the corresponding enhanced enumerators without knowing the name of the enhanced enum type.
-That is done with the ``enhance()`` method, that needs to be defined in the same namespace as ``StatusLabel`` itself to support argument-dependent lookup.
+That is done with the ``enhance()`` method, defined at line 16.
+It needs to be defined in the same namespace as ``StatusLabel`` itself to support argument-dependent lookup.
 Because the library needs to reserve an identifier in the user namespace, there is a risk for name collision.
 The name ``enhance`` was chosen because, although short, it is a verb not otherwise often used in computer programming.
 Due to its shortness it makes the code using the function cleaner.

-Finally the enumerators are defined as constants in the ``namespace Statuses``.
+Finally the enumerators and their values are defined as constants in the ``namespace Statuses``, defined at line 21.
 This is not necessary for the library itself, but defined for the application use.

 Controlling output
 ..................